kaiwolfram/seed-utils/README.md

 ```
 ### `xor` subcommand:
 ```
-Does a XOR of multiple seeds.
+Does a XOR of multiple seeds

 USAGE:
     seed-utils xor <seed>...